One Step Ahead Mentoring (OSAM) Program

 – This program is very competitive, so we cannot guarantee a mentor for all Protégé applicants.

-OSAM Program Contact: Dr. Caleb McKinney, Assistant Director, Career Strategy and Professional Development, Biomedical Graduate Education.
+OSAM Program Contact: Dr. Caleb McKinney, Assistant Dean, Graduate and Postdoc Training & Development, Biomedical Graduate Education.

 2nd Annual OSAM Kickoff

 On Monday, September 18th, the BGE Career Strategy & Professional Development office kicked off our 2nd annual One Step Ahead Mentoring (OSAM) program.
 This year our program grew to 64 participants with 32 BGE premed Proteges, across our various programs, paired with 32 medical students mentors!